stratagyn/jot-vm/readme.md

 ## `journal`

-The base command for manipulating and getting info about the `.vernal.json` file, e.g. to initialize a new journal
+The base command for manipulating and getting info about the `.journal.json` file

 ## Commands